Serving Bullitt and Jefferson counties in Kentucky and Clark, Floyd, and Harrison counties in Southern Indiana.

 Due Date of Return

-The due date for the US Individual Income Tax Return for Tax Year 2016 is April 18, 2017.
+The due date for the US Individual Income Tax Return for Tax Year 2020 is currently April 15, 2021

 WHO AND HOW TAX-AIDE VOLUNTEERS CAN HELP